bitnami/containers/bitnami/mariadb/README.md

 ## Creating a database user on first run

-You can create a restricted database user that only has permissions for the database creating with the [`MARIADB_DATABASE`](#creating-a-database-on-first-run) environment variable.
+You can create a restricted database user that only has permissions for the database created with the [`MARIADB_DATABASE`](#creating-a-database-on-first-run) environment variable.
 To do this, provide the `MARIADB_USER` environment variable.